 One of the best souvenirs is also the cheapest.
 Bring some of these empty containers (baby food jars or these tubes work well) and scoop up a little sand from the beaches that you visit.
 Kids love to collect these jars and it can also help remind them of the fun they had on the trip well after the cruise is over.

-If you have kiddos, then you know how their stuff can just seems to consume a whole house.
-Now imagine that mess in a small cabin.
 If you bring an over-the-door shoe organizer and hang it on the bathroom door, you have an instant spot to store small items like toys and toiletries.
-It can go a long way in making the cabin feel less cluttered and costs less than $10 on Amazon.
+It can go a long way in making the cabin feel less cluttered and costs only about $10 on Amazon.

 What to Pack for Teens on a Cruise

 You might not realize it at first glance, but the ceilings in most cruise cabins are actually metal.
-With a set of magnetic hooks, you can stick them to the ceiling and then have a place to hang wet swimsuits to dry.
+With a set of magnetic hooks, you can stick them to the ceiling and then have a place to hang wet swimsuits to dry instead of trying to drape them over doors or putting them out on the balcony.
 Space is limited, so this little trick can help you make the most of the room you have in your cabin for about $10.

 Walkie-Talkies or Phones

 Truth be told, walkie-talkies are a hit-or-miss on a cruise (you can read our review here).
 Still, they can be useful in many cases for communicating in real time.